PrestaShop/prestashop.github.io/news/_posts/releases/2015-10-29-prestashop-1612-maintenance-release.md

 A bit of history is necessary in order to understand where that slowness came from.

-For last few months, we have received feedback about the Product page's Save & Stay button, which would keep spinning and remain unavailable for overly long, depending on the server configuration.
+For the last few months, we have received feedback about the Product page's "Save & Stay" button, which would keep spinning and remain unavailable for overly long, depending on the server configuration.

 The reason why that button got slow a few months ago was a mix of several concomitant items:

 * The Product page has several tabs.
-* Clicking the Save button saves the whole product, therefore all the tabs.
+* Clicking the "Save" button saves the whole product, therefore all the tabs.
 * If not all tabs are loaded at the moment the button is clicked (typically: load product page, quickly change one detail, save), there is an error.
 See [PSCSX-1257](http://forge.prestashop.com/browse/PSCSX-1257).
 * The solution?
 Prevent form submission until all tabs are loaded, and thus, disable the button while the tabs are loading.
 Here goes: [PSCFV-12359](http://forge.prestashop.com/browse/PSCFV-12359).
 * The consequence?
-On some server configurations (the cheap ones, mostly), clicking on the Save button triggers several synchronous Ajax calls to the server, effectively preventing the button from releasing as soon as it is clicked.
+On some server configurations (the entry-level ones, mostly), clicking on the "Save" button triggers several synchronous Ajax calls to the server, effectively preventing the button from releasing as soon as it is clicked.

-In short, to solve an issue (write error when clicking on Save), we had to slow the availability of the Save button, thus creating frustration, and also creating issues for slow servers (HTTP 500 errors, etc.).
+In short, to solve an issue (write error when clicking on "Save"), we had to slow the availability of the Save button, thus creating frustration, and also creating issues for slow servers (HTTP 500 errors, etc.).

 This got somehow worse in 1.6.1.0, with users reporting waiting time from 30s to several minutes.
 And we think the (seemingly simple) fact of [switching from synchronous to asynchronous tab loading](https://github.com/PrestaShop/PrestaShop/pull/4330) fixed the issues -- at least, all the feedback we are receiving point in this direction.